pdrvvw/AccordionMenu/README.md

- accordion project for learning jquery and practice css, html
+ accordion menu project for learning jquery and practice css, html